cloudsquare22/MonthlyCalendar/README.md

 ```

 Array : \[week]\[day of the week]
+The value 0 is where there is no date

 day of the week
 Starting Monday : Index 0 is monday
 Starting Sunday : Index 0 is sunday